Introduction

 2. The Mind-Gut Connection

-Mindful eating chewing slowly, breathing calmly and enjoying your meal activates the body’s relaxation response, improving digestion and nutrient absorption.
+Mindful eating practices chewing slowly, breathing calmly and enjoying your meal activates the body’s relaxation response, improving digestion and nutrient absorption.

 3. Building a Healthy Food Relationship

-Psychologically mindful eating helps remove guilt and fear associated with food.
+Psychologically mindful eating practices helps remove guilt and fear associated with food.
 Instead of labeling food as “good” or “bad”.
 You learn to observe how different foods make you feel.
 This non-judgmental awareness helps you make better choices naturally without strict diets or deprivation.

 Bridging the Spiritual and Psychological Dimensions